PacoReinaCampo/MPSoC-DV/source/go/book/chapters/chapter12.md

 Here, `x` is explicitly converted from `int` to `float64` before assigning it to `y`.

-## Interface Conversions and Type Assertions
+## INTERFACE CONVERSIONS AND TYPE ASSERTIONS

 Interface conversions in Go are used to convert interface values to their underlying types.
 They are performed using type assertion syntax.